Murder of Karin Grech: 1977 doctors' strike

 At that time the doctors at Saint Luke's Hospital had an issue with the Labour Government and there was a strike at the hospital.
 Despite this Grech still went to work, and although there is no forensic evidence linking the bomb to the doctors' strike, the strike and persons related to those events were blamed.
 On the same day that the Grech family received the bomb, another bomb was sent to the doctor and then-Labour MP Paul Chetcuti Caruana, but it did not detonate.

 Investigation

 The case remains unsolved, the perpetrators unknown, and the Magisterial Inquiry is still open.
 Since 2008, the Police have been interrogating people who had not been questioned by police in previous investigations.
-In 2009, the newspaper It-Torċa reported that the police are suspecting a small number of Maltese doctors who reside in England, who were known to have close ties with the Nationalist Party at the time of the 1977 doctors' strike.
+In 2009, the newspaper It-Torċa reported that the police suspected a small number of Maltese doctors who reside in England, who were known to have close ties with the Nationalist Party at the time of the 1977 doctors' strike.
 The same newspaper reported that articles which appeared in the British Medical Journal in 1977 are also being investigated.